 Agriculture in India is rich with potential, yet small and marginal farmers often struggle to realize fair value for their hard work.
 Seasonal price crashes, middlemen commissions, and post-harvest losses frequently reduce incomes to unsustainable levels.
-In Sri Sathya Sai district, despite being a horticulture hub supported by drip and sprinkler irrigation, this challenge remains real.

-To improve farmers’ income by more than 30% through value addition and processing, while procuring produce at market price without commission deductions.
+As a SWAR Fellow working with Anantha Natural Farmers Producer Company Limited, my mission is clear: to improve farmers’ income by more than 30% through value addition and processing, while procuring produce at market price without commission deductions.

-This journey is not just about technology or infrastructure—it is about restoring dignity, stability, and opportunity to small farmers.
+This journey is not just about technology or infrastructure it is about restoring dignity, stability, and opportunity to small farmers.

 Why Value Addition Matters